SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 However, there are certain conditions in code
-(that will be expanded upon later) that require the compiler to have a *long-term* access that lasts several lines of execution, meaning that the access can potentially overlap with other accesses.
+(that will be expanded upon later) that require the code to have a *long-term* access that lasts several lines of execution, meaning that the access can potentially overlap with other accesses.

 Another way to conceptualize the difference between